endingwithali/launchbarkly/README.md

 ### ENV Vars

-Create a file `next.config.js` in `/`, and fill in with the relevant information. .
+Create a file `next.config.js` in `/`, and fill in with the relevant information:

 ```Javascript
 module.exports = {